ioverho/ioverho.github.io/content/blog/Machine Learning Notes/index.md

 $$A\perp_{\mathcal{G}} B | C.$$

 This extends the notion of d-separation to MRFs.
-The same separoid axioms apply here, which can be summarised as,
+The same separoid axioms apply here, which can be summarized as,

 $$A\perp_{\mathcal{G}} B\cup F | C \Leftrightarrow A\perp_{\mathcal{G}} F | C\cup B \wedge A\perp_{\mathcal{G}} B | C.$$